sawawai/image-artifact-removal/README.md

 # Image Artifact Removal

 Browser-based compression artifact and noise removal for images.
-Processing runs entirely in the browser, noo images are uploaded or transmitted.
+Processing runs entirely in the browser, no images are uploaded or transmitted.

 [Live site](https://sawawai.github.io/image-artifact-removal)